This is the fourth section of the Disaster Manual. This section is on landlord/tenant Issues. This resource is meant for volunteer lawyers.

-The landlord-tenant relationship in residential leases is governed almost exclusively by section 92 of the Texas Property Code.
+The landlord-tenant relationship in residential leases is governed almost exclusively by sections 91 and 92 of the Texas Property Code.
 Issues not covered by the Property Code are covered by the common law.
 The Property Code thoroughly addresses most situations that can arise between a landlord and tenant, e.g., a landlord’s duty to repair; when and under what circumstances a tenant may resort to self-help in getting repairs; when and under what circumstances a tenant or landlord may terminate the lease.
-Subchapter B of the Property Code, Repair or Closing of Leasehold, contains many of the provisions relevant to dealing with a disaster situation.
+Subchapter B of section 92 of the Property Code, Repair or Closing of Leasehold, contains many of the provisions relevant to dealing with a disaster situation.

 The Property Code is very lengthy and complex.
 Callers should be strongly discouraged from taking actions until they thoroughly understand their rights under the Property Code, especially as they relate to withholding rent (which they should never do) and/or terminating the lease.
 If the provisions of the Property Code, e.g., notice provisions, are not followed precisely, the party not following the provisions (either landlord or tenant) may not be able to use certain rights and remedies and could be held liable for damages, attorney’s fees, and civil penalties.

 It is also important to note that in their leases the parties may contract away certain rights or otherwise modify the landlord-tenant relationship.
 Of course, there are many tenant rights in the Property Code that the parties cannot waive.
-For example, the duty to repair under subchapter B can be waived only in very limited circumstances.
+For example, the duty to repair under subchapter B of section 92 of the Property Code can only be waived in very limited circumstances.
 Tex.
 Prop.
 Code § 92.006(d)–(f).
-Other examples of nonwaivable rights include tenant rights regarding security deposits, security devices, landlord’s disclosure of ownership, andutility shutoffs, Tex.
+Other examples of nonwaivable rights include tenant rights regarding security deposits, security devices, landlord’s disclosure of ownership, or utility shutoffs, Tex.
 Prop.
-Code §§ 92.006(a), 92.006(h); tenant rights to summon police, Tex.
+Code § 92.006(a), Tex.
 Prop.
-Code § 92.015(b)(1); tenant rights regarding the right to vacate following family violence, Tex.
+Code § 92.006(h), tenant rights to summon police, Tex.
 Prop.
-Code § 92.016(g); tenant rights regarding illegal late fees, Tex.
+Code § 92.015(b)(1), tenant rights regarding the right to vacate following family violence, Tex.
 Prop.
-Code § 92.019(d); and rights regarding rental applications, Tex.
+Code § 92.016(g), tenant rights regarding illegal late fees, Tex.
+Prop.
+Code § 92.019(d), and rights regarding rental applications, Tex.
 Prop.
 Code § 92.355.
 Nevertheless, a good starting point in answering a landlord-tenant question is the lease between the parties.

 Commercial leases are governed primarily by the common law (although section 93 of the Property Code addresses some aspects of a commercial tenancy, e.g., interruption of utilities, removal of property, and exclusion of the tenant).
 Parties to commercial leases are given wide latitude in crafting their agreements in any way so long as the terms violate no law or important public policy.
 Therefore, the lease document will almost exclusively govern the relationship.
 If a particular situation is not expressly contemplated or addressed by the lease, then the relevant case law and rules of contract construction will apply.

 Self-help evictions of tenants are illegal in Texas.
 A landlord must go through the eviction court process that starts in justice court.
-Evictions begin with a notice, followed by a lawsuit in justice court, a hearing, an appeal to county court if necessary, and finally a writ of possession (order to remove the tenant) if the tenant has not moved out.
-(See Q. 4-12 below.)
+Evictions are covered by section 24 of the Texas Property Code.
+Evictions begin with a notice, followed by a lawsuit in justice court, a hearing, an appeal to county court if necessary, and finally, a writ of possession (order to remove the tenant) if the tenant has not moved out.
+(See Q. 4-13 below).
 Of course, tenants can always choose to permanently leave the unit in response to a notice to vacate or threat of eviction from a landlord.
-There are also limited circumstances under which a landlord may change the locks to a unit for necessary repairs or when a tenant is behind on rent (and if the lease allows it), but the landlord must always provide a new key or access to the property and must make sure to follow strict notice requirements.
+There are also limited circumstances under which a landlord may change the locks to a unit for necessary repairs or when a tenant is behind on rent (and the lease allows it), but the landlord must always provide a new key or access to the property and must make sure to follow strict notice requirements.
 Tex.
 Prop.
 Code § 92.0081.